bookofproofs/bookofproofs.github.io/_sources/history/20th-century/grattan-guinness.md

 ### Mathematical Profile (Excerpt):
 * Gerald Henry Grattan-Guinness had studied mathematics at King's College, London, between 1927 and 1930.
 * It was in Bakewell that Ivor attended primary school.
-* In 1952 Gerald Grattan-Guinness was appointed as Deputy Director of Education in Huddersfield, Yorkshire, and the family moved there.
-* After the family settled in Huddersfield, Ivor began to attend Huddersfield College.
 * In 1958, while Grattan-Guinness was a pupil there, the College merged with Hillhouse Technical School forming a new boys' grammar school at a new campus in the Salendine Nook area of Huddersfield.
 * This new college was called Huddersfield New College and it was from this excellent school that Grattan-Guinness graduated in 1959.
 * After winning an Open Minor Scholarship to Wadham College, Oxford, Grattan-Guinness matriculated and began studying there in autumn 1959.